TECARTUS- brexucabtagene autoleucel suspension

 • Monitor patients at the certified healthcare facility daily for at least seven days for patients with MCL and at least 14 days for patients with ALL following infusion for signs and symptoms of Cytokine Release Syndrome (CRS) and neurologic events.

-• Instruct patients to remain within proximity of the certified healthcare facility for at least four weeks following infusion.
+• Instruct patients to remain within proximity of a certified healthcare facility for at least four weeks following infusion.

 2.3 Management of Severe Adverse Reactions